 Cruises are a great way to get a taste of a different culture and land, and it’s generally accepted that with this small taste, you may find a place you want to return to and spend more time.
 With Azamara you get a bigger taste of their destinations because of the effort put into destination immersion, and you may find yourself not “needing” to return to a port.
 Because of the late stays you may have enough time to really experience the area and get a feel for the local culture.
 Of course there are exceptions.
 Santorini?
 I “need” to return.
 I would love to share more about my experience with you and book your next cruise, so please contact me when you’re ready to indulge in this amazing experience and I’ll share a few more tips I discovered.

-Contact Nanci Browning to begin planning your Greek Isle vacation today!
+Contact Nanci Browning to begin planning your Greek vacation package today!